Sport in Scotland: Karate

+Karate in Scotland is mainly overseen by Karate Scotland, formerly known as the Scottish Karate Governing Body.
+This is the body affiliated with the World Karate Federation (WKF), who were the global body associated with Karate's inclusion at the 2020 Summer Olympics.

+A number of other clubs are instead affiliated with the World Union of Karate Do Federations (WUKF).

 Track and field events

 See also under Olympics and Commonwealth Games.

 Athletics

 Scottish Athletics is the governing body for athletics in Scotland.
 It replaced the Scottish Athletics Federation in April 2001.